junxit/us-congress-bills-117/bill.md

   - **(2)** A list of laboratories that analyze water samples and are certified by a State or the Administrator.
   - **(3)** State-specific information, developed in coordination with each State, on naturally occurring and human-induced contaminants.
   - **(4)** Information that, using accepted risk communication techniques, clearly communicates whether a test result value exceeds a level determined by the Administrator or the State to pose a health risk.
-  - **(5)** Information on treatment options, including information relating to water treatment systems certified by the National Science Foundation or the American National Standards Institute, and people who are qualified to install such systems.
+  - **(5)** Information on treatment options, including information relating to water treatment systems certified to the relevant NSF/ANSI American National Standard for drinking water treatment units by a third-party certification body accredited by the ANSI National Accreditation Board.
   - **(6)** A directory of whom to contact to report a test result value that exceeds a level determined by the Administrator or the State to pose a health risk.
   - **(7)** Information on financial assistance that is available for homeowners to support water treatment, including grants under section 306E of the Consolidated Farm and Rural Development Act (7 U.S.C.
 1926e) and State resources.
+  - **(8)** Information about the health risks associated with consuming water contaminated with PFAS as well as recommendations for individuals who believe they may have consumed such PFAS-contaminated water.
-  - **(8)** Any other information the Administrator considers appropriate.
+  - **(9)** Any other information the Administrator considers appropriate.
+- **(c)** *Access* The Administrator shall ensure information on the website established under subsection (a) is presented in a manner that provides meaningful access to such information for individuals with limited English proficiency.
-- **(c)** *Coordination* The Administrator shall coordinate with the Secretary of Health and Human Services, the Secretary of Agriculture, and appropriate State agencies in carrying out this section.
+- **(d)** *Coordination* The Administrator shall coordinate with the Secretary of Health and Human Services, the Secretary of Agriculture, and appropriate State agencies in carrying out this section.
-- **(d)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $1,000,000 for fiscal year 2022.
+- **(e)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $1,000,000 for fiscal year 2022.

 ## § 15.
 Risk-communication strategy

 The Administrator of the Environmental Protection Agency shall develop a risk-communication strategy to inform the public about the hazards or potential hazards of perfluoroalkyl and polyfluoroalkyl substances, or categories of perfluoroalkyl and polyfluoroalkyl substances, by—

-- **(1)** disseminating information about the risks or potential risks posed by such substances or categories in land, air, water (including drinking water), and products;
+- **(1)** disseminating information about the risks or potential risks posed by such substances or categories in land, air, water (including drinking water and water used for agricultural purposes), and products;
 - **(2)** notifying the public about exposure pathways and mitigation measures through outreach and educational resources; and
 - **(3)** consulting with States that have demonstrated effective risk-communication strategies for best practices in developing a national risk-communication strategy.